‘Young And The Restless’ Spoilers: Billy Will Propose To Phyllis Or Victoria, Ashley And Ravi Kiss

 Ravi will be there to “rescue” Ashley from the millionaire’s pushy advances, which will also help Ravi win over her affections.

 In Genoa City, Paul (Doug Davidson) gives Chelsea terrible news… the search for Chloe is not going well.
-He has been working with the police but they have only looked in the United States.
+He has been working with the police, but they have only looked in the United States.
 Young and the Restless fans know that Chloe is hiding out in Canada.

-Paul is desperate to find Chloe and he knows Nick is hiding information about why Victor left town, will he be able to dig it out of him?
+Paul is desperate to find Chloe and he knows Nick is hiding information about why Victor left town.
+Will he be able to dig it out of him?

 RELATED REPORTS BY THE INQUISITR